Are you struggling with recruitment of quality coaches?

 - Liaise with Federation representatives and attend workshops in relation to the CCC role.

 The CCC program is designed to be flexible to meet the needs of individual clubs and a key component is the selection of an appropriate CCC to achieve desired outcomes.
-FFA recommends that the following attributes are important when appointing a CCC:
+Football Australia recommends that the following attributes are important when appointing a CCC: